 Whether working with community members taking their first theatrical steps, college students committed to honing their craft, or a seasoned company of tried and tested professionals, audiences and critics alike have stood up and taken notice.
 Directorial experience includes over thirty collegiate and professional productions, although this number only tells half the story.
 In the improvisational realm, many of these successful productions have been remounted or sustained for multiple years, seasons or runs:

-ImprOvientation designed for Rollins College Explorations has been renewed and restaged for 15 years in a row (while Cut To…, Variations on a Theme and RIP Tag have each remained in Rollins Improv Players repertory for in excess of a decade with new companies training into the forms each year).
+ImprOvientation designed for Rollins College Explorations has been renewed and restaged for 16 years (while Cut To…, Variations on a Theme and RIP Tag have each remained in Rollins Improv Players repertory for in excess of a decade with new companies training into the forms each year.)

-Gorilla Theatre at SAK Comedy Lab is now in its tenth year, making it the second longest running show in the company’s history (the Duel of Fools, the theatre’s signature form, tops the leader board).
+Gorilla Theatre at SAK Comedy Lab recently celebrated its tenth year, making it the second longest running show in the company’s history (the Duel of Fools, the theatre’s signature form, tops the leader board.)

 “The entire cast is [an] incredibly talented group of entertainers and have never disappointed.
 Fantastic cast, and a marvelous show, don’t miss out!”Elaine Godfrey, Online Gorilla Theatre Review, 2019